ClintasaurusRex/the-cheatsheet/classes.md

-Benefits of Getters and Setters
+Benefits of Getters and Setters:

 Encapsulation: Control access to class attributes.
 Validation: Ensure data integrity by validating input in setters.
 Flexibility: Can modify internal implementation without affecting external code.